hpcx365/EasyTeleport/README.md

 `/anchor set <anchor-name>` Set an anchor at your current position.

 `/anchor remove <anchor-name>` Remove an anchor.

+`/public list` List all public anchors.

+`/public clear` Remove all public anchors.

+`/public set <anchor-name>` Set a public anchor at your current position.

+`/public remove <anchor-name>` Remove a public anchor.

 `/config depth <stack-depth>` Set the teleport stack depth.